 The Alpine resorts of Chamonix and Zermatt attract thousands of climbers a year because of their showpiece mountains, Mont Blanc and the Matterhorn respectively.
 Both of these mountains are excellent objectives for an Alpine trip but can become very crowded.

-It is possible however to find quieter places to climb in the Alps, places where Ibex, Lamergeier and Edelwiess can regularly be seen and mountains and routes where it is unusual to see other climbers.
+It is possible however to find quieter places to climb in the Alps, places where Ibex, Lammergeier and Edelweiss can regularly be seen and mountains and routes where it is unusual to see other climbers.

-The Vanoise is located one hour and forty five minutes from Saint Gervais.
-This area is renowned for its quality skiing with resorts such as Val D’Isere and Meribel but it also contains top quality summer alpine objectives.
-For example, the Aiguille De La Vanoise provides a brilliant AD (Assez Difficle) rock ridge traverse as well as a large number of long rock climbs on its flanks.
+The Vanoise is located one hour and forty-five minutes from Saint Gervais.
+This area is renowned for its quality skiing with resorts such as Val D’Isere and Meribel but it also contains top-quality summer alpine objectives.
+For example, the Aiguille De La Vanoise provides a brilliant AD (Assez Difficle) rock ridge traverse, as well as a large number of long rock, climbs on its flanks.
 The highest peak in the area is the Grande Casse at 3855m.
-This mountains large north face is often viewed from the ski resort of Tignes.
+This mountain large north face is often viewed from the ski resort of Tignes.
 The most famous route on the north face is the Coulior Des Italiens.
 There is however an easier route on the other side from the mountain hut at the foot of the Aiguille De La Vanoise.
-Both mountains can be climbed in a two and a half day trip from Saint Gervais.
+Both mountains can be climbed in a two and a half-day trip from Saint Gervais.

 The three areas mentioned above are all located in France.
 If you hunt around the same kinds of places can be found in Switzerland and Italy also.